Investing 101: A Beginner’s Guide to Building Wealth

 Jane’s Story: A Beginner’s Success with Index Funds

-Risks to Understand in Index Fund Investing 101
+Risks to Understand

 Index Fund Growth Calculator

-Use this simple tool to estimate how your index fund investment could grow over time based on your initial investment, monthly contributions, time horizon, and expected annual return.
+Use this simple tool to estimate how your index-fund investment could grow over time based on your initial investment, monthly contributions, time horizon, and expected annual return.

 Calculate Your Investment Growth